railt/lexer/README.md

 Experimental lexer based on the
 [C++ lexertl library](https://github.com/BenHanson/lexertl).
 To use it, you need support for [Parle extension](http://php.net/manual/en/book.parle.php).
-Note that this implementation is 1.5 to 3 times **slower** than the native PHP implementation.

 ```php
 use Railt\Lexer\Driver\ParleStateless;